D7ry/PayloadInterpreter/README.md

 - A custom instruction can be mapped to multiple instructions.
 Example below.
 - .ini file should be stored in SKSE/PayloadInterpreter/Config
 - .ini file must have at least one section.
 Example below.
+- Do not include user-defined instruction in itself.
+Doing so would lead to a recursive loop that will set your pc on fire.

 ### Example:
 ```